nevanscott/uxui0120/_homework/information-architecture/responsive-sketch-1.md

 **Deliverable Instructions**
 1. Choose a responsive website
 2. Choose three viewport sizes (Mobile / Tablet / Desktop)
-3. Recreate two screens in these three sizes.
+3. Recreate two screens in these three sizes (6 screens in total).
 Try to replicate with screens side by side (not tracing!)
+4. By looking at the website and examples of design systems, reverse engineer the style tile that has been used to create this website
+5. More advanced (optional): Use nested symbols to make the beginning of a design system for the site
-4. Upload your Sketch file [to the Google Drive](https://drive.google.com/drive/folders/1ot3UZ30C5nak-KOUujMrGOz8XWagEW3X) in the "Completed Work" folder.
+6. Upload your Sketch file [to the Google Drive](https://drive.google.com/drive/folders/1ot3UZ30C5nak-KOUujMrGOz8XWagEW3X) in the "Completed Work" folder